-I wish that I could tell you that once your patent has been issued, you are “sitting pretty.”
-This is not the case, however.
-In order to exact value from your patent, others that might otherwise benefit from the invention must believe that you are willing and able to enforce the patent through patent infringement litigation if necessary.
-If successful In conveying such willingness and ability, there are several measures of value a patent may yield.
-For example, one might wish to license a patent and enjoy passive income from royalties earned under the license.
-Patents can also be used to keep competitors off the market.
+I wish that I could tell you that once your patent has issued, you are in the clear; this is not the case, however.
+In order to extract value from your patent, others must believe that you are willing and able to enforce the patent through patent infringement litigation if necessary.
+If successful in creating that perception, there are several measures of value that a patent may yield.
+For example, one might wish to license out their patent rights and receive passive income from royalties earned under the license.
+Patents may also be used for their deterrent effect to keep competitors off the market.
 Patent-owners can sue infringers in federal court and may potentially be awarded a court order keeping would-be infringers off of the market (i.e., an injunction).
-Or maybe the patent-owner wishes to enter the market and their owning the patent will give them the intellectual property “muscle” to do so such that they can enter into cross-licensing agreements with other patent-owning market participants.
+Or maybe the patent-owner wishes to enter the market themselves and the specific technology covered by the patent will provide them with a significant advantage because the patent owner will be able to exclude competitors from using that technology.
+Patent owners may also wish to enter into cross-licensing agreements with owners of related patents.
 Regardless of your strategy for realizing value from your patent, any such value will be directly proportional to the strength of your patent.
-Retaining an experienced patent lawyer to help you obtain your patent will substantially increase the likelihood of your being issued the strongest patent possible.
+Retaining an experienced patent lawyer to help you obtain your patent for you will substantially increase the likelihood of your being issued the strongest patent possible.

-Chiacchio IP regularly prepares and files patent applications for its clients and prosecutes the applications through to issuance.
+Chiacchio IP, LLC regularly prepares and files patent applications for its clients and prosecutes the applications through to issuance.
 Further, Chiacchio IP’s Founder and Owner Ted Chiacchio is an experienced, U.S. Patent and Trademark Office-registered, patent lawyer with over 15 years of experience litigating patent infringement cases.
-Ted has played an active role in five, high-stakes, patent infringement trials in U.S. federal district courts throughout the country.
-If you are considering pursuing patent protection for your invention; you have a patent and believe that others may be infringing your patent, or someone is alleging that you may infringe their patent, Chiacchio IP would welcome an opportunity to discuss your matter with you.
-Chiacchio IP does not charge a fee for initial consultations.
+Ted has played an active role in many, high-stakes, patent infringement trials in U.S. federal district courts throughout the country.
+If you are considering pursuing patent protection for your invention; you have a patent and believe that others may be infringing your patent; or someone is alleging that you infringe their patent, Chiacchio IP, LLC would welcome an opportunity to discuss your matter with you.
+Chiacchio IP, LLC does not charge a fee for initial consultations.